-(A) having any physiological disease, disorder, or condition, cosmetic disfigurement, or anatomical loss that affects one or more body systems (neurological, including immunological; musculoskeletal, special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genitourinary; hemic and lymphatic, skin; and endocrine systems), and limits a major life activity;
+reproductive; digestive; genitourinary; hemic and lymphatic, skin; and endocrine systems), and limits a major life activity;

-(B) any other health impairment not described in subparagraph (A) that requires special education or related services;

-(C) having a diagnosis, record or history of a disease, disorder, condition, cosmetic disfigurement, anatomical loss, or health impairment described in subparagraph (A) or (B) of this paragraph;

-(D) being regarded or treated as having, or having had, any physical condition that makes achievement of a major life activity difficult; or

-(E) being regarded or treated as having, or having had, a disease, disorder, condition, cosmetic disfigurement, anatomical loss, or health impairment that has no present disabling effect but may become a physical disability as described in immediately above in (A) or (B).

-(5) "Having a record of such impairment" means has a history of, or has been misclassified as having, an impairment that limits one or more major life activities.

-(6) "Perceived as having an impairment" means:
+- (B) any other health impairment not described in subparagraph (A) that requires special education or related services; - (C) having a diagnosis, record or history of a disease, disorder, condition, cosmetic disfigurement, anatomical loss, or health impairment described in subparagraph (A) or (B) of this paragraph; - (D) being regarded or treated as having, or having had, any physical condition that makes achievement of a major life activity difficult; or - (E) being regarded or treated as having, or having had, a disease, disorder, condition, cosmetic disfigurement, anatomical loss, or health impairment that has no present disabling effect but may become a physical disability as described in immediately above in (A) or (B) subparagraph (A) or (B) of this paragraph. - (5) "Having a record of such impairment" means has a history of, or has been misclassified as having, an impairment that limits one or more major life activities. - (6) Reserved.
+"Perceived as having an impairment" means: